kotfire/system-alerts/readme.md

 ### Events

-There are some events that can be fired:
+There are some events that will be fired:

 | Event name                   | Description                                           | Parameter               |
 | -----------------------------| ----------------------------------------------------- | ----------------------- |